CapacitorSet/box-js/README.md

  >For further isolation, it is recommended to run the analysis in a temporary Docker container.
 Consult `integrations/README.md` for more information.

+ >If you wish to automate the analysis, you can use the return codes - documented in `integrations/README.md` - to distinguish between different types of errors.

 ## Batch usage

 While box.js is typically used on single files, it can also run batch analyses.
 You can simply pass a list of files or folders to analyse: